cflood2/Capstone-National-Security-Threats-with-Homegenous-Software-Adoption/README.md

 ---------
 #### **Initial Technical Plan**
-## Potential technical data collection: survey of large companies security decision makers to gather information on adoption polices.
-Do they consider the market share of software?
-If more companies adopt, more likely to adopt? etc.
+ 1. Conduct a Qualtrics survey of cybersecurity professionals and decision makers to determine what parameters are most important when adopting new security software.
+ 2. Sign up to present at DEFCON402 meetup to find respondants.
+ 3. Review real world incidents (JBS, CrowdStrike, Ukraine)

 - [ ] Coverage
 - [ ] Depth
 - [ ] Soundness